carvel-dev/carvel/site/content/blog/identify-ghost-diff-during-kc-reconcile.md

 ...
 ```

-As a Package consumer, I can see that there are ghost diff's appearing.
+As a package consumer, I can see that there are ghost diff's appearing.

-## Identify actual configuration causing the diffs
+#### Identify actual configuration causing the diffs

 To identify what is causing them, we will make a copy of the package.
-We will modify the deploy section of the Package.
+We will modify the deploy section of the package.
 It will help us to get the configuration applied by `kapp`.
 Let's start:

 ```bash
 $ kubectl get pkg simple-app.corp.com.1.0.0 -oyaml > copy-simple-app-package.yaml